347035

 Department of Pharmaceutical Services and Sciences at CCHE 57357:

-• Our collaborative approach is to assure that all our patients are receiving the best comprehensive clinical care from a full team of pharmacy specialists spanning specific pharmaceutical and clinical subspecialties.
+• Our collaborative approach ensures that all our patients receive the best comprehensive clinical care from a team of pharmacy specialists spanning specific pharmaceutical and clinical subspecialties.

-• The department is fully automated since Nov.
-2009, Our strategy is to provide the hospital with a cost-effective state of all pharmaceutical services.
+• The department has been fully automated since November 2009.
+Our strategy is to provide the hospital with a cost-effective state of all pharmaceutical services.

-• We work 24 hours a day, 365 days a year, to optimize, compound, dispense and monitor every single one of the millions of medication doses prepared by the pharmacy each year
+• We work 24 hours a day, 365 days a year, to optimize, compound, dispense, and monitor every one of the millions of medication doses prepared by the pharmacy each year.

 1. Safe and Effective Medication Use

-2. Pharmacists will take clinical action and make recommendations based on evidence to ensure safe and effective use of medications to meet therapeutic goals.
+Pharmacists will take clinical action and make evidence-based recommendations to ensure the safe and effective use of medications to meet therapeutic goals.

-• A pharmacist reviews the appropriateness of medication orders for medications to be dispensed in the hospital
+• A pharmacist reviews the appropriateness of medication orders for dispensing medications in the hospital.

-• Each order will be evaluated for appropriateness prior to the first dose being dispensed (except in emergency situations or in those instances where a medication is administered under the direct supervision of a physician)
+• Each order will be evaluated for appropriateness before the first dose being dispensed (except in emergencies or in those instances where a medication is administered under the direct supervision of a physician)

-• Order verification in timely manner: For priority medications, verification within 15 minutes of receiving order, for non-urgent medications, verification within 60 minutes of receiving the order
+• Order verification in a timely manner: For priority medications, verification within 15 minutes of receiving the order, for non-urgent medications, verification within 60 minutes of receiving the order

 Patient profile review upon order verification and continuously based upon team and patient acuity, Known drug allergies, and review of medication list for: